feathersjs/docs/guides/step-by-step/generators/gen-hook.md

 The generated code, once again, contains no surprises for us as we have covered it before.

 > **Generators.**
-The feathers generators are great for roughing out a project, creating something in its approximate, but not finished, form.
+The Feathers generators are great for roughing out a project, creating something in its approximate, but not finished, form.

 ### Is anything wrong, unclear, missing?